 What if retaliation affects my security clearance?

 Whistleblower protections also exist for employees eligible for access to classified information.
 In accordance with Presidential Policy Directive 19 (PPD-19), Peace Corps policy prohibits action affecting an employee's eligibility for access to classified information made in reprisal of the employee reporting fraud, waste, or abuse.
-Peace Corps policy calls for a review process of such action by OIG as well the ability to appeal to an external review panel.
+Peace Corps policy provides a process for employees to bring such allegations to the Office of Inspector General for review, as well the ability to appeal to an external review panel.